Naval Advance Base Espiritu Santo: Airfields

 The base also supported the US New Caledonia base, 300 mi to the southwest and the Fiji training base, 600 mi to the east.
-Crushed coral was used or the runways, ramps and road.
+Crushed coral was used for the runways, ramps and road.
 Local coconut logs were used in building the base.

 Auxiliary floating drydock

 Auxiliary floating drydocks were used to repair ships.
 Three large floating drydocks were stationed at the base.
 Advance base sectional dock (ABSD) were able to repair the largest of the Navy's ships.